Webhooks

 Retry policy

 Your endpoint must return a 2xx status within 30 seconds.
-Anything else — including timeouts — counts as a failure.
+Anything else — including timeouts and non-2xx responses — counts as a failure.

 Idempotency